Four Ways to Help Your Teen Avoid Senioritis

 4. Recruit others as resources.

-An older friend in college, a friend’s parent, or another community member are all potential resources to help decision-making.
+An older friend in college, a friend’s parent, or another community member are all potential resources to help with decision-making.
 Their advice about staying on task senior year might make the biggest difference.
 Your child will have to recruit others for help in adulthood, so why not start the habit now?

 More Stories You Might Enjoy: